What Our Young People Think About Church.

 My Final Thoughts

-The information about should make every church member and leader think.
-We all should be rethinking our evangelism strategy to make sure that no one is left behind.
+The information should make every church member and leader think.
+We all should rethink our evangelism strategy to ensure no one is left behind.

-It is true that young people always complain about church, yes they’ve always left the church but they come back at some point.
+Indeed, young people always complain about the church; yes, they’ve always left it, but they return at some point.

-Our young people are joining online communities they identify with and where they are valued by like-minded individuals.
+Our young people are joining online communities they identify with and where like-minded individuals value them.

-If you are worried about the future of the church and want to do something about it, start by listening to the young people.
+If you are worried about the church's future and want to do something about it, start by listening to the young people.

-I know that we won’t be able to give them everything they want, and that ok.
+I know that we won’t be able to give them everything they want, and that's ok.

-They say that give young people not what they elicit but what they need. right?
-Even that statement requires that you at least know what they want and need.
+They say that they give young people what they elicit and need.
+Right?
+Even that statement requires you to know what they want and need.

 I really hope that you disagree with the information I present in the article.
-I pray that this information prompts you to prove this wrong and run your own survey.
+I pray this information prompts you to prove this wrong and run your survey.

 At the end of the day, I want us to create an environment where our young people can freely express their feelings and needs.
 Because only then can we fully engage and impact their lives.